ShurimasKitten/HomoclinicContinuation_COCO/README.md

 coco_plot_bd(thmHom, 'Hom_1')
 coco_plot_bd(thmHom, 'Hom_2')
 ```
-Figure 1 presents the result of this continuation.
-Also shown are bifurcatoins that are beyond the scope of this example, but provide context for the bifurcation near the homoclinic bifurcation branch `Hom`.
+Figure 1 illustrates a homoclinic bifurcation branch `Hom`, along with bifurcations that are beyond the scope of this example.

 # Known bugs and TODO